10 Ways of Building Rapport with Customers

 Building Rapport with Customers: 10 Effective Strategies

-Let us now jump into the best way to build customer rapport.
+Let us now jump into the 10 best ways to build customer rapport.

 Here are ten ways to build customer rapport.